Looking to invest in Canadian energy?

 iShares XIC is an ETF that you can consider investing in if you want to track the overall Canadian stock market’s performance. iShares XIC allocates its funds to the top Canadian companies based on their market capitalization.

 Unlike iShares XEG, iShares XIC diversifies across all Canadian economic sectors.
 To be specific, iShares XEG ETF holds 14 stocks, while iShares XIC ETF invests in a basket of over 200 companies.
-Clearly, you can count on a lot more diversity and greater protection from iShares XIC.
+Clearly, you can count on a lot more diversity from iShares XIC.